-The UCF College of Medicine M.D. program gives students educational and community opportunities that far exceed expectations.
-This video was produced at Match Day 2016, where graduating seniors learned where they will do their residency training.
+The UCF College of Medicine M.D. program provides students with exceptional educational and community opportunities.
+This video was produced at Match Day 2022, where graduating seniors learned where they would do their residency training.

 From the dean and faculty to the Admissions and Student Affairs offices and staff, the UCF College of Medicine has leaders who have come together to build a program like no other.
 We are committed to building a medical school for this century that will prepare students to practice medicine today and tomorrow.
 Members of this diverse and motivated group will teach and share their talents and experiences with you so you are prepared for your career.

-The College of Medicine faculty and staff support student efforts with the student’s educational attainment and success in mind.
-The community support for College of Medicine is remarkable and will benefit future students as well.
+The College of Medicine faculty and staff offer support with the student’s educational attainment and success in mind.
+The community’s support for the College of Medicine is remarkable and will benefit future students as well.

 Excellent medical educators are experienced in the integrated, interactive, and small group teaching methods that support the curriculum style.
 The faculty consists of recognized scientists, educators, and clinicians.

 The core curriculum includes the integration of the basic sciences with clinical cases and problem solving.
-All aspects of the curriculum include the most up-to-date teaching and learning methods and technologies coupled with established techniques used for centuries that are proven and effective.
-The core curriculum can be described as integrated, case-based, organ system based, with modules that include interactive lectures, labs, small groups, online components, and simulations, with a multi- and interdisciplinary approach.
+All aspects of the curriculum include the most up-to-date teaching and learning methods and technologies, coupled with established techniques that are proven and effective.
+The core curriculum can be described as integrated, case-based, organ system-based, with modules that include interactive lectures, labs, small groups, online components, and simulations, all taught using multi- and interdisciplinary approaches.